AndreiPiatrou/exercises/express/tasks.md

 ## Tasks
 - write a simple authentication logic
-- write simple `GET by id` and `POST` requests. a simple array may be used as a data source
+- write simple `GET by id` and `POST` requests. a simple array may be used as a data storage
 - implement simple `cache` middleware
 - cover with tests